RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

       [user@login-x:~]$ srun -c 2 -p free --pty /bin/bash -i

+   .. note:: If your software requires CUDA support you will need to use an interactive
+             node  in one of gpu-enabled partitions (see :ref:`interactive job` for details) and load one of available CUDA modules in the next step.

    Next steps are executed on interactive node.

 2. **Find and load desired modules**